Barbara-Padilha/DMML2022_Google/documentation/Report.md

                  ("classifier", rf)])
 ```

-Once the prediction is made on our `x_test` we obtain the predicted values of `y` and we can then use the function `evaluate`, defined previously, to compared the obtained predictions to the actual `y_test` values.
+Once the prediction is made on our `x_test` we obtain the predicted values of `y` and we can then use the function `evaluate`, defined previously, to compare the obtained predictions to the actual `y_test` values.
 With this we obtain our accuracy, precision, recall, F1-score and confusion matrix, the only step to be taken after this is running our model on the `unlabelled_test_data.csv` in order to create a submittable .csv file.

 ### Neural Networks